digital-asset/daml/docs/source/concepts/ledger-model/ledger-daml.rst

 .. _da-daml-model-controller-observer:

-In this example, the owner is automatically made an observer on the contract, as the :code:`Transfer` and :code:`Settle` choices use the :code:`controller owner can` syntax.
+In this example, the owner is specified as an observer, since it must be able to see the contract to exercise the :code:`Transfer` and :code:`Settle` choices on it.

 The template identifiers of contracts are created through a content-addressing scheme.
 This means every contract is